 Whitby Abbey is a ruin now but a lovely one to visit.
 It’s run by English Heritage who are spending £1.6 million this year on their visitor centre.
 They run events throughout the year and the views are amazing.
 “This spectacular headland was first settled as a monastery in AD657 by King Oswy of Northumbria.
 It became one of the most important religious centres in the Anglo-Saxon world under the formidable Abbess Hild.
 She ruled over both men and women in a double monastery called Streaneshalch.”

 There are some fab hotels in an around Whitby.
-There are some great hotels up on West Cliff where I used to work as well as some lovely holiday cottages dotted around or this nice hotel in Robin Hood’s Bay.
+There are some great hotels up on West Cliff where I used to work as well as some lovely holiday cottages dotted around.
+We recently reviewed the fabulous Raithwaite Sandsend.
+A bit further afield but have a look at our review of the White Swan in Pickering or try this nice hotel in Robin Hood’s Bay.

 Whitby hosts two goth weekends a year now and they are very popular.
 Another great time to visit is during the Whitby Regatta when you can experience yacht racing, rowing races and various free forms of entertainment finishing with a prize presentation and a spectacular firework display.